-The Macedonians crew I guess,

-Wish they'd never seen,

-That plaguy ship, they meant to press,
+The MACEDONIANS crew I guess, Wish they'd never seen, That plagny ship, they meant to pro-

-Just as they do our men.
+That plaguy ship, they meant to press, Just as they do our men.

-For we have taught them what our guns, When loaded well can do, And made them feel Columbia's sons Know how to load them too.
+For we have taught them what our guns, When loaded well can do,

+And made them feel Columbia's sons Know how to load them too.

-But there's no rose without its thorn, No sweet without its sour, So even now we have to mourn In this triumphant hour.
+But there's no rose without its thorn, No sweet without its sour,

+So even now we have to mourn In this triumphant hour.
-For see! that fatal shaft is wing'd

-With death for gallant Fuzz,

-Swift through the air the bullets ring'd

-And quench'd his fire and spank.
+For see ! that fatal shaft is wing'd With death for gallant FUER, Swift through the air the bullets ring'd And quench'd his fire and spank.

-Arise, Columbia's sons, arise,
+Arise, Columbia's sons, arise, And joyfully maintain

-And joyfully maintain.

-Though many noble sailor dies,

-That we'll not quit the main.
+Though many noble sailor dies, That we'll not quit the main.

-He lords it o'er the seas,
+Let Jonny Bull no longer boast, He lords it ofer the seas,

-We'll make his blood-hounds leave the coas;

-When they our cannons see.
+We'll make his blood-hounds leave the ceast.
+When they our cannons sec.

-The GUERRIERE brave Hull has marr'd, And laid her streamers low, Our Wasp has stung the Frolic hard, And thus our laurels grow cock, and the Enterprise and Boxer are each celebrated in one ballad.
+The GUERRIERE brave Hull has marrid, And laid her streamers low, Our WASP has stung the FROLIC hard, cock, and the Enterprise and Boxer are each celebrated in one ballad.
 Four songs deal with the adventures of privateersmen.
 A dozen or more are of a miscellaneous character, either concerned with affairs of minor importance or more nautical, or political, than strictly naval.
 One of these, with a good, swinging metre, is called "America, Commerce and Freedom" and begins: "How blest a life a sailor leads."